cert-manager/website/content/careers/customer-reliability-engineer.md

 You can [read more](https://blog.jetstack.io/blog/day-in-the-life-of-a-cre/) about this exciting role on our blog.

+The points below are not a checklist for the role, but more a guide to what we look for.

 **Technology experience**

 * Python / Ruby / C/C++ and/or Go (ideal)